skule/skule.ca/academics/petitions.md

             <h3><b> 3.
 Special Consideration Petitions (SCPs) </b></h3>
             <body> This type of petition is used to get <b>an exemption to an academic regulation</b>.
             <b>When to Apply:</b><br>
-            - Apply as soon as possible.
+            <li> Apply as soon as possible.
-            - It is recommended you speak to your **academic advisor** before filing a SCP.
+            <li> It is recommended you speak to your **academic advisor** before filing a SCP.
             <b>Reasons you may want to use an SCP:</b><br>
-            - You would like to <b>drop a course(s) after the drop deadline</b> without penalty due to unforeseen circumstances such as serious physical, mental illness or a traumatic event.
+            <li> You would like to <b>drop a course(s) after the drop deadline</b> without penalty due to unforeseen circumstances such as serious physical, mental illness or a traumatic event.
-            - You believe you merit **probation relief** (ie. be taken off of probation) due to circumstances such as a clerical error when you were put on probation or because there was an accessibility related condition affecting you throughout the term that put you on probation.
+            <li> You believe you merit **probation relief** (ie. be taken off of probation) due to circumstances such as a clerical error when you were put on probation or because there was an accessibility related condition affecting you throughout the term that put you on probation.
-            - Due to special circumstances you would benefit from taking <b>more than nine years to complete your degree</b> (violating the nine-year-rule in section VI of UofT Engineering’s Academic Regulations policy).
+            <li> Due to special circumstances you would benefit from taking <b>more than nine years to complete your degree</b> (violating the nine-year-rule in section VI of UofT Engineering’s Academic Regulations policy).
-            - You would benefit from an exception to any other academic regulation, due to extenuating circumstances.
+            <li> You would benefit from an exception to any other academic regulation, due to extenuating circumstances.
-            - Other possible extenuating circumstances not mentionned above.
+            <li> Other possible extenuating circumstances not mentionned above.
             <b>Potential Extenuating Circumstances allowing for an SCP:</b><br>
-            - Medical (including mental health issues)
+            <li> Medical (including mental health issues)
-            - Clerical error
+            <li> Clerical error
-            - Family emergencies such as illness or death of close family member
+            <li> Family emergencies such as illness or death of close family member
-            - Other
+            <li> Other
             <b>Additional Notes on Late Withdrawals:</b><br>
-            There are two main types of late withdrawals:
+            There are two main types of late withdrawals:<ol>
-            1. Late Withdrawal Without Academic Penalty (WDR).
+            <li>Late Withdrawal Without Academic Penalty (WDR).
 This is shown on your transcript if you choose to withdraw after the drop-deadline and are able to demonstrate in an SCP that there were extenuating circumstances that lead to your late withdrawal.
-            2. Late WIthdrawal Without Documentation (LWD).
+            </li><li>Late WIthdrawal Without Documentation (LWD).
 This is what is automatically shown on your transcript if you choose to withdraw after the drop-deadline.
 Within UofT engineering, you are granted a certain number of LWDs depending on your year, the type of course, and your program of study.
-See the table below for details.
+See the table below for details.<li></ol>
             <table>
                 <tr>
                     <th><b>Year/Program</b></th>